sliverc/rbtree/README.rst

 rb_for_m
 --------

-Generates a for loop header using the iterator.
+Generates a for-loop-header using the iterator.

 iter
    The new iterator variable.